njanirudh/Study_Prep/cpp_programming.md

 * RAII : Resource Acquisition is Initialization
     * The idiom of having constructors acquire resources and destructors release them is called RAII.

+* 'volatile 'keyword
+   * Prevents over optimization from the compiler.

 #### Template Metaprogramming
 *